Loveless is mostly about a boy from a broken home who goes missing, but somehow it also wants to be about Russia and Ukraine’s broken relationship.

 There are no two ways about it: Zhenya is a terrible mother.
 Always more interested in her phone than in her son (or almost anything else, for that matter), she stares at her device from morning till night.
 But the director takes care to show us that she is not unique in this respect: In restaurants and elsewhere, Moscow’s young women can’t get enough of seeing themselves in their selfies.
 The difference, of course, is that Zhenya has a family, at least for the moment.
 There is a distinction to be made with the older generation, as a scene in which Zhenya’s own loud-mouthed mother steamrolls over her with a flood of rhetoric that leaves us reeling with admiration because someone has finally put her in her place.

 Although we see him for a very short amount of time, which includes a revelation that stabs the viewer right through the heart, we can completely empathise with Alexey and understand why he chooses to run away.
-Zvyagintsev is also very attentive in his depiction of the police, who are surprisingly sincere about the situation, even though Zhenya doesn’t deserve it. also very the boy.
+Zvyagintsev is also very attentive in his depiction of the police, who are surprisingly sincere about the situation, even though Zhenya doesn’t deserve it.

 But this is the kind of film only those who prefer their mysteries open-ended will appreciate.
-Zvyagintsev will likely lose many a viewer during some of the slower and more drawn-out that do not lead very far, and certainly don’t head in the direction of solving the central puzzle.
+Zvyagintsev will likely lose many a viewer during some of the slower and more drawn-out scenes that do not lead very far and certainly don’t head in the direction of solving the central puzzle.
 One take that lasts for several minutes, in which the camera barely moves, shows Zhenya and her new boyfriend together in bed while she recounts the story of her pregnancy with Alexey.
-This could have been much shorter and simply integrated into another scene when she and her husband are trapped in a car for several hours.
+This could have been much shorter and simply integrated into another scene, when she and her husband are trapped in a car for several hours.

 By the time Loveless reaches the scene from 2014 in which the Russian televisions are hysterically blaming the supposed violence in Ukraine on the West, it feels like Zvyagintsev is heading into different territory.
 But when we see Zhenya, who by the looks of it is still as cold and narcissistic as before, donning a bright-red tracksuit clearly labelled “RUSSIA” and seemingly unaffected by the violence onscreen, we know there is a connection with the domestic carnage that went before.
 Unfortunately, the link is just too tenuous to grasp.